mjond/weather-ios/README.md

 - Swift 5
 - Minimum iOS: 17.0

+## Getting Started

+1. Clone the repository
+2. Install SwiftLint: `brew install swiftlint`
+3. Open `Weather.xcodeproj` in Xcode 16+
+4. Build and run (Cmd+R)

 ## Data Fetching

-This app uses data from [Open-Meteo](https://open-meteo.com/), an organization giving free weather data at the personal project tier.
+This app uses data from [Open-Meteo](https://open-meteo.com/), an organization providing free weather data at the personal project tier.
 The data is fetched using the `WeatherService` class which utilizes `URLSession` and `JSONDecoder`.

 To see a sample weather response from Open-Meteo like this project uses, enter this call into Postman: